-Depression was assessed using the Centre for Epidemiological Studies Depression Scale 10-item screening questionnaire (CES-D-10).47 The CES-D-10 assesses frequency of depressive symptoms over the past week, using a four point Likert scale (0/less than one day to 3/5-7 days).
-Scores are summed to give a total from 0-30, where a higher CES-D-10 score indicates greater depression symptoms.
+Depression was assessed using the Centre for Epidemiological Studies Depression Scale 10-item screening questionnaire (CES.D.10) 48 The CES.D.10 assessed.

+tionnaire (CES-D-10).
+48 The CES-D-10 assesses frequency of depressive symptoms over the past week, using a 4-point Likert Scale (0/less than 1 day to 3/5-7 days).
+Scores are summed to give a total from 0 to 30, where a higher CES-D-10 score indicates greater depression symptoms.